Continually Updated Clinical Reference

 Introduction

-In 1686, Thomas Sydenham described the clinical syndrome that now bears his name.
-Originally termed St. Vitus' dance, it now is referred to more commonly as rheumatic chorea.
-The relationship between arthritis and chorea was established by Roger (1866 and 1868).
+In 1684, Thomas Sydenham described the clinical syndrome that now bears his name.
+Originally termed St. Vitus' dance, it now is referred to as rheumatic chorea.
+Stoll first proposed a relationship between Sydenham chorea and rheumatic fever (RF) in 1780.

 In 1889, Cheadle described the full rheumatic syndrome of carditis, polyarthritis, chorea, subcutaneous nodules, and erythema marginatum.
-Several decades later, epidemiologic and microbiologic studies confirmed the etiological role of streptococcal infection in rheumatic fever.
+[5] Several decades later, epidemiologic and microbiologic studies confirmed the etiological role of streptococcal infection in RF.

 Epidemiology

-• The incidence of rheumatic fever is clearly higher in developing countries, where the absence of consistent and early antibiotic treatment makes rheumatic fever a more endemic problem.
+• The incidence of RF is clearly higher in developing countries, where the absence of consistent and early antibiotic treatment makes RF a more endemic problem.

-• In some outbreaks, chorea has been present in over 30% of the patients.
+• In some outbreaks, chorea has been present in more than 30% of patients with acute RF.

 • The female-to-male ratio is approximately 2:1, and most patients present between 5-15 years of age.

-Family studies demonstrated a high frequency of a positive family history in patients with both SC and rheumatic fever.
-Aron et al found that 3.5% of parents and 2.1% of siblings of children with SC also were affected with SC.
+Studies have demonstrated a high frequency of a positive family history in patients with SC and rheumatic fever.
+Aron et al found that 3.5% of parents and 2.1% of siblings of children with SC had also been affected.
+[7]

 Clinical features and course